Customizing the Boot Process¶

 <type ... initrd_system="kiwi"/>

-Along with this setting it is now mandatory to provide a reference to
+Along with this setting, you must provide a reference to

 a boot image description in the boot